 “Are you the animal I visualized when I was at the hypnotist?”

-Jesse thought, Why aren’t you freaking out about this?
-Any normal person would be freaking out!
+The awareness that he should have been freaking out about this, and wasn't, flitted through his mind again.
+Any normal person would be freaking out.
+Right?
 “How can you be real?”
-Jesse said.

 “You did it,” the squirrel said.
 “You figure it out.”